What is Git

 adding the file, I will commit.
 I’ll write like the following:

 git commit -m "first commit"

 Now we are ready to push this project to GitHub.
-The location we push on GitHub, it is called Remote Repository.
+The location we push on GitHub is called Remote Repository.
 To push the remote from the local repository, we need to first add the URL of the remote repository.
-I will get one url for each GitHub project.
+I will get one URL for each GitHub project.
 For example, the URL of our Git-push-demo is

 manzurahmed” is my username.
 To add a remote repository, type,

 Now, it will ask for your GitHub username.
 Then, the password.
 Then, press Enter to upload our project to GitHub.
 When it’s all done, a “success” message will appear.

 And if you go to GitHub and check the repository, you will see our project.

 There was only one file in our project, index.html, we can see only that file.